shNext/Final-Project/README.md

 It's important to consider what kind of experience utilizing NPUs would be beneficial for job. <br/>
 However, there was also content related to Secure Boot and TPM. <br/>

+maybe this project will be my final project. <br/>
+Title : imagination. <br/>
+Purpose : contribution to the future for us, success or fail. <br/>
+Outcome : sourcecode, no paper.

 ## Objective

 ## Related Experience